-(s) Recent accounting pronouncement issued but not made effective
+(t) Recent accounting pronouncement issued but not made effective

-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 23 March 2022, MCA amended the Companies (Indian Accounting Standards) Amendment Rules, 2022, applicable from 1 April 2022 as below:
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules, 2015 as issued from time to time.
+For the year ended 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the company.